 What are the Requirements to Receive Institutional Aid for iStudy Courses?

-In general, enrollment in iStudy courses will not count in the full-time enrollment calculation for full-time scholarship eligibility (for awards such as Academic Excellence, community college recruitment scholarships, and Ole Miss Opportunity).
+Beginning spring term 2020, enrollment in Semester iStudy courses will count in the enrollment calculation for full-time scholarship eligibility (for awards such as Academic Excellence/Merit, community college recruitment scholarships, and Ole Miss Opportunity).
 Enrollment in Flex iStudy courses does not count, however

 What are the Requirements to Receive Other Aid for iStudy Courses?